If You Lose Your Credit or Debit Card Only to Find It a Short Time Later, Cancel It Anyway

 Any time a credit or debit card is out of your possession, you should notify your bank or credit card company immediately

 Have you ever lost your wallet or purse?
 Or maybe you've given your credit or debit card to a cashier only to walk away without it?
 Well, you're not alone.
 It's happened to pretty much everyone at one time or another.
-But if you lose your credit or debit card only to find it later, you should consider canceling the card and getting a new one.
+If you lose your credit or debit card only to find it a short time later, you may think nothing more of it.
+But you really should consider canceling the card and requesting a new one.

 Innocent mistake or potential fraud?